wendyverdonk93/docs/content/api/reference/payment_options.md

 ----------------
 __cancel_url__ | string

-Customer will be redirected to this page after a failed payment.
+The page the customer is redirected to if the payment fails.

 ----------------
 __notification_method__ | string